vzool/ApiKey/README.md

 - **Testing**: The code includes `test()` methods.
 It is highly recommended to run these tests to ensure that the library is working correctly in your environment.

 ### Extending the Library
-You can extend the library to support other storage mechanisms by creating a new class that extends the Key class and overrides the `save()` and `load()` methods.
-For example, you could create an `ApiKeyDatabase` class to store keys in a database.
+You can extend the library to support other storage mechanisms by creating a new class that extends the `Key`, `ApiKeyMemory`, `ApiKeyFS` or `ApiKeyDatabase` class and overrides the `save()` and `load()` methods if applicable.
+For example, you could create an `ApiKeyMongoDB` class to store keys in a NoSQL database.

 ### Debugging